jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) The production of a document purporting to be a certificate to which subsection (2) applies is prima facie evidence that it is such a certificate, without proof of the signature of the person purporting to have signed it.
 (4) A certificate to which subsection (2) applies is not admissible in evidence unless— (a) at least 14 days before the hearing at which the certificate is to be tendered, a copy is served, by or on behalf of the prosecutor, on the defendant or the defendant's agent or counsel, and that person is at the same time informed in writing that the prosecutor does not propose to call the person who signed the certificate as a witness at the hearing; and
-  (b) the Court has not, on the application of the defendant made not less than 7 days before the hearing, ordered, not less than 4 days before the hearing (or such lesser period as the Court in the special circumstances of the case thinks fit), that the certificate should not be admissible as evidence in the proceedings.
+  (b) the court has not, on the application of the defendant made not less than 7 days before the hearing, ordered, not less than 4 days before the hearing (or such lesser period as the court in the special circumstances of the case thinks fit), that the certificate should not be admissible as evidence in the proceedings.
-(5) The Court must not make an order under subsection (4)(b) unless it is satisfied that there is a reasonable doubt as to the accuracy or validity of a certificate.
+(5) The court must not make an order under subsection (4)(b) unless it is satisfied that there is a reasonable doubt as to the accuracy or validity of a certificate.

 ### 162 Time for laying informations
 Notwithstanding section 14 of the Summary Proceedings Act 1957, an information in respect of an offence against this Act or any regulations made under it may be laid at any time within 2 years of the time when the matter of the information arose.